lukasrosenberger/lukasrosenberger.github.io/index.md

   <summary>Abstract</summary>
 This paper shows that enlightenment encyclopedias contributed to accelerating economic growth during the Industrial Revolution by providing access to useful technological knowledge.
 Drawing on novel city-level data from a trade directory of European booksellers in 1781, I first document (i) a robust positive association between city population growth from 1750 to 1850 and the number of booksellers per capita; (ii) that booksellers strongly predict city-level sales of two pivotal encyclopedias of useful knowledge; (iii) and that these sales mediate the association of city growth and booksellers.
 To isolate variation in the supply of encyclopedias, I consider the role of geographical proximity of booksellers to the encyclopedia's publishers, which affected the booksellers' wholesale access.
-Specifically, I use the *interaction* of booksellers and proximity to the publisher, conditioning separately on booksellers and on proximity, to instrument for encyclopedia sales.
+Specifically, I use the <i>interaction</i> of booksellers and proximity to the publisher, conditioning separately on booksellers and on proximity, to instrument for encyclopedia sales.
 The 2SLS results confirm that cities with better access to useful knowledge grew faster after 1750 but not before.
   <br> &nbsp;
   </details>